ahaggart/py-wav/README.md

 Update the signal manager such that reference A resolves to signal Z, and reference B resolves to signal X.

+Problem 7: Transform minimization

+Suppose we have a chain of signals V -> W -> X -> Y -> Z, where W and Y are spectral-primary signals and V, X, and Z are temporal-primary signals.
+To compute V, we will need to compute two fourier transforms, for Y -> Z and W -> X, and two fourier inverses, for X -> Y and V -> W. If V, W, X, and Y are linear operations, we can reorder them to V -> X -> W -> Y -> Z. This ordering requires only one fourier transform (Y -> Z) and one fourier inverse (X -> W).

+We can implement this reordering by modifying the reference table.

+In order to optimize, nodes will need to implement one:

+`is_linear`: True if the node's operations are linear.
+Default to False.

+We will also need to know the "primary domain" associated with any graph edge.
+This information can be provided "dynamically" as part of the call to the signal manager.

+`resolve_reference(uuid, domain: Optional[str]=None)`

+Problem 8: Rendering

+Rendering will be done in the context of a selected node.
+All child nodes of the selected node will be shown.

 #### Data